taijeronv/pmewargame/content/post/ngwargame/index.md

 NGW is played on a 2d military topographic map image (jpg or png format) or custom image.
 The terrain is coded relative to the map, and the two are linked.

 **Operations Environment**
-- Enemy combat units such as infantry, armor, and artillery.
+- Enemy combat units such as giinfantry, armor, and artillery.
 - The terrain is represented and affects cover and concealment, trafficability.
 - Weather is modeled and may affect spotting range, air operations, and mobility.
 -